 Common Mistakes to Avoid When Moving to NYC

 Tens of thousands of people move to New York City every year.
 After all, if you can make it here, you can make it anywhere!
-Living in the city certainly comes with its own challenges with the high cost of living, job competition, and fast-paced lifestyle.
+Living in the city certainly comes with its own challenges, with the high cost of living, job competition, and fast-paced lifestyle.
 However, many people end up struggling even before they have made their mark.
 Yes, living in NYC might be hard, but moving to NYC isn’t a walk in the park either!

 Luckily, you can learn from other people’s moving mistakes.
 Distance doesn’t necessarily play a role in how successful your move will be.
 If you want to avoid a moving horror story of your own, check out these moving tips.